Nitrogen216/ccusage-heat30/README.md

 # ccusage-heat30

-A Node.js CLI tool built on top of [ccusage](https://github.com/ryoppippi/ccusage) that generates GitHub-style heatmaps displaying the last 30 days of Claude Code token usage with extended visualization features and comprehensive analytics.
+A Node.js CLI tool built on top of [`ccusage`](https://www.npmjs.com/package/ccusage) with optional [`@ccusage/codex`](https://www.npmjs.com/package/@ccusage/codex) integration that generates GitHub-style heatmaps displaying the last 30 days of Claude Code token usage with extended visualization features and comprehensive analytics.

-## 🚀 What's New in v0.1.0
+## 🚀 What's New in v0.5.0

 #### 🆕 New Features
-- **Enhanced Analytics**: Expanded usage statistics table to show top 10 days (increased from 5)
-- **Cost-First Sorting**: Changed sorting criteria from tokens to cost for better financial insights
-- **Improved Cost Visibility**: All tables and analytics now prioritize cost metrics for better budget tracking
+- **Desktop-ready SVG exports**: `--svg` now defaults to your Desktop with a polished dashboard layout, interactive cell tooltips, and a dedicated billing summary banner.
+- **Adaptive color output**: Detects 24-bit, 256-color, and monochrome terminals automatically, falling back to readable ASCII glyphs when colors are unavailable or `--no-color` is set.
+- **Top-five leaderboards**: Cost tables now focus on the five spendiest days, always including today when usage exists, with model-level context and token breakdowns.
+- **Unified Claude + Codex heatmap**: Codex usage is merged into the main grid, accompanied by matching Codex leaderboards and billing totals.

 #### 🔧 Improvements
-- Better cost analysis workflow for users tracking Claude Code expenses
-- More comprehensive historical data display in both terminal and SVG outputs
-- Enhanced billing cycle awareness with cost-focused排序
+- Month labels stay aligned with the heatmap grid even on narrow terminals.
+- Numeric columns in tables get wider padding so large token counts remain legible.
+- Billing summary box centers inside the outer frame and reflects the cumulative Claude Code spend for the current billing cycle.

 ---

 ## Features

-- 📊 **GitHub-style heatmap** – Visual representation of your Claude Code usage over the last 30 days, leveraging the `ccusage` library.
+- 📊 **GitHub-style heatmap** – Shows combined Claude + Codex activity over the last 30 days, powered by `ccusage` and enhanced with `@ccusage/codex` when present.
 - 💰 **Multiple metrics** – Track tokens, cost, input tokens, or output tokens.
 - 🎨 **Terminal display** – Beautiful colored output with ANSI colors and a centered billing summary.
 - 📁 **Professional SVG export** – Dashboard-style layout combining heatmap, statistics table, and billing summary.
-- 📈 **Top usage days** – Displays your top 10 usage days with detailed statistics including models used, sorted by cost.
+- 📈 **Top-five usage tables** – Highlights the five costliest days for Claude (always) and Codex (when data exists), with per-model stats and today-aware inclusion.
+- 🤖 **Codex usage mirror** – Adds a Codex top-five table (via `@ccusage/codex`) beneath the Claude leaderboard whenever Codex logs are detected.
 - 💵 **Billing summary** – Prominently shows cumulative usage costs for the billing cycle.
 - 🎯 **Centered layout** – Both terminal and SVG outputs feature properly centered content for professional presentation.
 - ⚙️ **Customizable** – Configure week start day, timezone, and output options.

 ## Prerequisites

-- Node.js version 18 or higher is required.
+- Node.js version 20.19.4 or higher is required.
-- The `ccusage` tool is installed automatically when using `npx`.
-For global or local installations, ensure `ccusage` is accessible.
+- The `ccusage` CLI (and optional `@ccusage/codex` companion) install automatically when using `npx`.
+Ensure both are accessible for dual Claude/Codex reporting.
 - Permission to run CLI tools on your system.

 ## Installation